ipod825/HOPE/README.md

 LSInstance: a LocalSolver optimization instance.
 It will parse the .uai file and convert the problem into LocalSolver format.

-The aforementioned files constitutes the core of the code.
+The aforementioned files constitute the core of this project.
 The rest are mostly helpers.